mardiros/tursu/docs/source/step_definition.md

 ```
 ````

-The type **list** is very important to tell tursu that the data table is list base, otherwise, tursu data table parser will interpret it as a row based data table, also known as reversed data table.
+The type **list** is very important to tell Turşu that the data table is list base, otherwise, Turşu data table parser will interpret it as a row based data table, also known as reversed data table.

 (reversed-data-table)=